AdamKvant/MathWhiz/README.md

 ## Changelog
 * `1.0` - The most basic version of the webapp is complete.

+* `1.0.1` - Game now has a timer (doesn't stop the player yet), subtracts from score for skipped questions, and has some critical bugs fixed.

 ## MathWhiz TODO list
 - add time limit
 - number range selections